waterlinked/docs/docs/modem-m16/modem-m16-faq.md

   available on the interface.
 The TX_COMPLETE flag is raised within approximately 25 ms after the acoustic transmission, but the exact delay varies.
-- **Receive side:** The modem does not use a sync word.
-The receiver continuously decodes the incoming signal, and the decoding is robust enough to recover a message from as little as half of the acoustic waveform.
+- **Receive side:** The modem decodes packets continuously and does not use a sync word.
 The point where a packet is registered as received is therefore not fixed relative to the acoustic arrival, and can vary by up to roughly half the duration of the acoustic transmission.

 In water, these timing uncertainties correspond to path errors from tens of metres up to several hundred metres, which makes time-of-flight ranging